mccalluc/geo-ngrams/README.md

 ## Developement

-A pipeline of small scripts populates the git-ignored `cache/` directory, and as a last step copies the final JSON into `docs/`, wrapping it as a ES-module.
+A pipeline populates the git-ignored `cache/` directory, and as a last step copies the final JSON into `docs/`.

 From a fresh checkout:
 - `pipeline.sh`